BMProjects-Development/Endless-Rise/README.md

 - <b>Immersive Atmosphere</b>: We’ve integrated specific mods and resource packs that enhance the game's ambiance with new sounds, visual effects, and more.

 ### <b>Miscellaneous</b>
-- <b>Various Mechanics</b>: A wide variety of new mechanics have been added—ranging from summoning your own horse in the early game to piloting planes and ships for fast travel across the world!
+- <b>Various Mechanics</b>: A wide variety of new mechanics have been added-ranging from summoning your own horse in the early game to piloting planes and ships for fast travel across the world!

 - <b>Config Fine-tuning</b>: A massive number of configuration files have been manually adjusted to ensure the modpack works exactly as intended.